Whooping Cough (Pertussis)

 - Children aged 4 years (vaccines due at 4 years can be given from 3 years 6 months)

-- Year 8 and Year 10 student booster dose, usually given in the school immunisation program.
-The program for year 10 students will cease at the end of 2015.
+- Year 7 student booster dose, usually given in the school immunisation program.

 Pertussis vaccination is also recommended for women early in the third trimester of each pregnancy.
 This dose is funded by the Queensland government and the optimal time for vaccination is between 28 and 32 weeks; however it can be given at any time in the third trimester up to delivery.
 Boosting the mother’s immunity protects the newborn baby until old enough to be vaccinated at 6 weeks of age, via antibodies that cross the placenta to the baby during pregnancy.